Pallakilo Pellikoothuru: Plot

 The film follows Rani (Rathi), a woman who is due to marry an NRI.
 She attends a school called Pallaki College to help her get accustomed to the American way of life.
-The school is run by Gowtam (Gowtam)'s family.
+The school is run by Goutham (Goutham)'s family.
 Whether Gowtam expresses his love to Rani or lets Rani marry an NRI forms the rest of the plot.